apache/incubator-devlake/README.md

 4. Visit `localhost:4000/triggers` to trigger data collection.

-   > - Please replace your [GitLab projectId](plugins/gitlab/README.md#finding-project-id) and [Jira boardId](plugins/jira/README.md#find-board-id) in the request body.
-Click the **Trigger Collection** button.
+   > - Please refer to this wiki [How to trigger data collection](https://github.com/merico-dev/lake/wiki/How-to-use-the-triggers-page).
 Data collection can take up to 20 minutes for large projects.
 (GitLab 10k+ commits or Jira 5k+ issues)
    > - To collect this repo for a quick preview, you can use the following JSON
    >   ```json
    >   [
    >     [